Rampage (2009 film)

-Rampage is a 2009 action film written and directed by Uwe Boll and starring Brendan Fletcher, Michael Paré, Shaun Sipos and Lynda Boyd.
-It received a theatrical release in Germany, though was released direct-to-video in the rest of the world.
+Rampage is a 2009 action thriller film written and directed by Uwe Boll and starring Brendan Fletcher, Michael Paré, Shaun Sipos and Lynda Boyd.
+Having received a theatrical release in Germany, it was released direct-to-video in the rest of the world.
 It was Boll's first film to gain mainly positive reviews.
 The film was followed by two sequels Rampage: Capital Punishment (2014) and Rampage: President Down (2016).

 Plot

-In the fictional town of Tenderville, Oregon, Bill Williamson, a 23-year-old man, is living with his parents and working a low-paid job as a mechanic, feeling bombarded with the problems of the world, by ubiquitous TV sets, radios, and the outspoken political views of 21-year-old Evan Drince, who seems to be his sole friend.
-Bill's parents ask him to move out and Bill leaves for work, stopping to get coffee along the way, and argues with the shop owner when he is unsatisfied with his coffee.
+In the fictional town of Tenderville, Oregon, 23-year-old Bill Williamson is living with his parents and working as a low-paid mechanic.
+He feels bombarded by the problems of the world, by ubiquitous TV sets and radios, and by the outspoken political views of 21-year-old Evan Drince, who seems to be his sole friend.
+Bill's parents ask him to move out.
+He leaves for work, stops to get coffee along the way, and argues with the shop owner when he is dissatisfied with his coffee.
 At work, his boss interrupts him while Bill is working on a personal vehicle off the clock.
-The boss then condescendingly dismisses Bill's request for a raise.
+The boss then dismisses Bill's request for a raise condescendingly.

-Back at home, Bill prints out fake money and then constructs a suit of AR-500 steel body armor, complete with a ballistic helmet and a paintball mask.
-Armed with two submachine guns, two semiautomatic pistols, and two knives, he heads into the center of town.
-First, he incapacitates the police by car-bombing their headquarters with a remote-controlled, bomb-loaded van.
-He then walks through the streets, shooting people at random with the submachine guns, and stops to taunt and shoot the coffee shop owner.
-Two police officers open fire on him, but Bill's armor blocks the bullets and he kills both officers.
-He goes into a salon filled with several hiding women and takes off his mask in order to get a drink before leaving without shooting anyone, but then returns after realizing he revealed his identity to the salon occupants, all of whom he kills.
+Back at home, Bill prints out fake money and then constructs a suit of abrasion resistant steel body armor, complete with a ballistic helmet and a paintball mask.
+Armed with two SMGs, two semi-auto pistols, and two knives, he heads downtown.
+First, he incapacitates the police by car-bombing their headquarters with a remote-controlled, bomb-laden van.
+He then walks through the streets, shooting people at random with the SMGs, and stops to taunt and shoot the coffee shop owner.
+Two police officers open fire on him, but his armor blocks the bullets, and he kills both officers.
+He enters a salon where multiple women are sheltering and takes off his mask in order to get a drink before leaving without shooting anyone, but then returns after realizing he revealed his identity to the salon occupants, all of whom he kills.

 Bill goes unnoticed into a bingo parlor, orders a sandwich, harasses the host, and leaves without shooting anyone, believing the elderly patrons are already close enough to dying.
 He then enters a local bank, killing the security guard before shooting some of the employees and customers who attempt to subdue him.
 He proceeds to rob the bank, forcing the manager to empty a safe full of money into a plastic trash bag.
 Outside the bank, he secretly switches the money he stole with his fake money and burns the bag in a trash can, shouting that money is worthless and causes the problems of the world.